Lewis Doherty

 A-Battery Gun Section - standing (R-L) Al Hein, Joe Deter and Lewis Doherty and unknowns - Germany 1945

-SGT Lewis R. Doherty was awarded 7 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, the Belgian Fourragere, Presidential Unit Citation Badge, Victory Ribbon, Purple Heart, and the European-African-Middle Eastern Theatre Ribbon.
+SGT Lewis R. Doherty was awarded 6 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, the Belgian Fourragere, Presidential Unit Citation Badge, Purple Heart, European-African-Middle Eastern Theatre Ribbon, and the World War II Victory Medal.

 The Adjusted Service Rating Score (ASR) was a system the U.S. Army used at the end of the war to determine when soldiers were eligible for discharge.
 SGT Doherty was one of many “High Point” soldiers with a score over 85 points and returned to civilian life on November 19, 1945.